danielostrow/dirLink/README.md

 # dirLink
-Crawl Directory to collect all url's
+Tool is used to extract all links within a given directory.